ArameshAli/ArameshAli/README.md

 - 👋 Hi, I’m Ali Aramesh.
 - 👀 I’m passinate with data and experienced in programming languages like Python, SQL, Java, C and C++.
-- 🌱 I’m actively seeking for a position as data analyst/data scientist in energy or automotive sectors.
+- 🌱 I’m actively seeking for a position as electrical/automotive engineer in energy/car industry sectors.
 - 💞️ I’m looking to collaborate on ...
 - 📫 To reach you may call me at (0483) 461930, send me an email at aliaramesh85@gmail.com, or through LinkedIn.